 Whether you are new to winter hillwalking or more experienced and looking to push your limits, we can help give you the skills and confidence to get out there and experience Scotland’s winter mountains for yourself.
 Alternatively, we can give you the chance to experience the winter mountains secure in the knowledge that you have a guide at hand to help you visit the hills more safely.
 Throughout the winter months King Mountaineering offers:

 See below or follow the links above for further details.

 Guided Winter Mountain Walks

-Throughout the winter King Mountaineering offers a range of guided mountain walks across the Scottish Highlands.
+Throughout the winter King Mountaineering offers bespoke guided mountain walks across the Scottish Highlands.
 These are typically to Munro or Corbett summits giving you the chance to explore the high hills at this amazing time of year.
-Check out our Upcoming Events page to see what trips we have planned.
-Alternatively, if you have a particular route that you would like to tackle or peak that you’d like to climb then get in touch to discuss.
+If you have a particular route that you would like to tackle or peak that you’d like to climb then do get in touch to discuss.